MicrosoftDocs/azure-devops-docs/docs/billing/_shared/qa-no-accounts.md

 0. Close all browser windows.
 0. Open a private or incognito browsing session.
-0. Sign in to the Visual Studio Marketplace with the identity that's a user in the Team Services account that you want.
+0. Sign in to the Visual Studio Marketplace with the identity that's a user in the VSTS account that you want.

 	> [!TIP]
 	> If you're asked to choose "work or school account" or